 Did you know that people with companionship live longer than people who are alone?
-Experience has taught me that it’s the same principle with your goals.
+Experience has taught me that the same principle applies to your goals.

 This is Part 5, of a 6-Part Series on How to Actually Achieve Your Goals.

 #GoalSlayerSeries breaks down the honest unfiltered truth about what it really takes to achieve your goals.
 Each post explores one major mindset shift that you need to make in order to become a Goal Slayer (aka someone who achieves their goals without apology or excuse).